5 Proven Ways Your Commoditized Business Can Add New Value (Starting Today) - News Break

 5 Proven Ways Your Commoditized Business Can Add New Value (Starting Today)

+Opinions expressed by Entrepreneur contributors are their own.
 In the business world, saying that a business is “commoditized” is never a good thing.
 According to Investopedia, when a business is commoditized its “goods or services [have] become relatively indistinguishable from the same offerings presented by a rival company.
-Generally speaking, commoditized products within specific categories are so similar to one another that they are only distinguished by the price tags attached to them.”www.lmtonline.com
+Generally speaking, commoditized products within specific categories are so similar to one another that they are only distinguished by the price tags attached to them.”www.entrepreneur.com

 Comments / 0